mlua-rs/rlua/README.md

     panic in Rust, or more likely it will cause an internal `LUA_USE_APICHECK` abort, from exceeding LUAI_MAXCCALLS.
-  * There are currently no checks on argument sizes, and I think you may be able to cause an abort by providing a large enough `LuaVariadic`.
+  * There are currently no checks on argument sizes, and I think you may be able to cause an abort by providing a large enough `rlua::Variadic`.